6 UNFORGETTABLE DAY TRIPS FROM DARWIN

 Litchfield National Park Full-Day Safari from Darwin

-This tour is run by Wayoutback Safaris who have been offering tours in the Northern Territory since 1999.
+This tour is run by Wayoutback Safaris, who have offered tours in the Northern Territory since 1999.
 I first travelled with them back in 2002 and had a brilliant time.
-Since then everyone who we have recommended to them has felt the same way.
+Since then, everyone who we have recommended to them has felt the same way.
 We are due to go again later this year.

 This 11.5 hour day tour takes a maximum of 27 travellers and includes a BBQ lunch and hiking and swimming.
 Visit Florence Falls, Wangi Falls and Buley Rockhole.
 You will also see the impressive termite mounds that the area is famous for.